josdoaitran/LearningEnglishEverything/IELTS/Speaking/IELTS-PART1.md

 - What is your full name ?
 - Can see your ID ?
 - Where are you from ?
-- Do you work or study ?
+  + Do you work or study ?
--
+  + What is your major ?
+- Do you like plants ? why ?
+  + What plants do you like ?